Clark County Ohio assistance programs.

 Help paying delinquent mortgage, rent and utility bills

 Clark County and Springfield Ohio Salvation Army is one of the leading agencies in the area to call for help with bills.
-Some of the resources, social services and programs offered include Emergency Services, Crisis Intervention, Lodging, Household items, Utility Bills, Budget and Debt Counseling, Free Food, Clothing, Furniture, Medications, Advocacy, Foreclosure Prevention Advice.
-They also provide Holiday Assistance (Christmas and Thanksgiving Help) and run a Community Center.
+Some of the resources, social services and programs offered include Emergency Services, Crisis Intervention, Lodging, Household items, Utility Bills, Budget and Debt Counseling.
+There is also Free Meals and Free Food, Clothing, Furniture, Medications, Advocacy, as well as Foreclosure Prevention Advice.
+They also provide Holiday Assistance (Christmas Toys and Thanksgiving Help) and run a Community Center.
 They can even refer people to a program that provides free heating oil.
 Dial 937.322.3434

 Several other emergency and social services are offered by the Salvation Army.
+School supplies are given away as well.
 This is one of the leading non-profits to call for help and referrals in the region.
 More on Salvation Army Clark County Ohio programs.

 Catholic Charities - No matter your religion, they may have help.
 Dial (937)325-8715.
 Some of the resources provided include:

 Benefit Bank - Offered in partnership with the state of Ohio, local charities, and the Ohio Association of Second Harvest Food banks.
 The service offers information and referrals to programs such as prescription medications assistance, food stamps, voter registration, income taxes, and other aid.

 Emergency Financial Assistance program - May offer free food for hungry families and individuals and cash assistance to help with rent, heating and utility bill issues.
 Grants from the charity may also be used for security deposits.
 A focus is on those people who will have power shut off or who are facing an eviction.